-The Board of Trustees and faculty subscribe to the following statement of biblical doctrines, thus identifying Toccoa Falls College with the evangelical movement within Christianity.
-The Statement of Faith is traditional and stems from the foundation of the College.
-Toccoa Falls College is committed to teach and defend the historic and basic doctrines of evangelical Christianity:
+Toccoa Falls College shall teach and defend the historic and basic doctrines of evangelical Christianity such as:

-- 1. The verbal inspiration of the Holy Scriptures as originally given - 2.
-The existence and manifestation of one God in three persons-Father, Son, and Holy Spirit - 3.
-The incarnation and virgin birth of the Son of God - 4.
-The redemption of man by the vicarious death of Christ on the cross - 5.
-The bodily resurrection from the grave - 6.
-The fact that all men have sinned and consequently must be regenerated by the working of God's grace - 7.
-The fact of justification by faith - 8.
-The sanctifying work of the Holy Spirit in the believer producing holiness of life and power for service - 9.
-Practical faith in the sufficiency of Christ for spiritual, temporal, and physical needs - 10.
-The purifying hope of the Lord's imminent return - 11.
-The urgency of preaching the gospel to all mankind that men may be saved from eternal judgment
+The verbal inspiration of the Holy Scriptures as originally given;

+The existence and manifestation of one God in three persons, Father, Son and Holy Spirit;

+The incarnation and virgin birth of the Son of God;

+The redemption of man by the vicarious death of Christ on the cross;

+The bodily resurrection from the grave;

+The fact that all men have sinned and consequently must be regenerated by the working of God's grace;

+Justification by faith;

+The sanctifying work of the Holy Spirit in the believer, producing holiness of life and power for service;

+Practical faith in the sufficiency of Christ for spiritual, temporal, and physical needs;

+The purifying hope of the Lord's imminent return; and

+The urgency of preaching the gospel to all mankind, that men may be saved from eternal judgment.

-Toccoa Falls College, although non-sectarian, is conducted according to the faith and teaching of the Christian and Missionary Alliance (C&MA).
+The said college, even though non-sectarian, is to be conducted according to the faith and teaching of the Christian and Missionary Alliance.